yonatan895/scrapeme/README.md

 ## 🔍 Troubleshooting

+- No more venv prompts: venv is created only if missing; use make venv-clear to rebuild explicitly.
-- If Locust is missing: make load-run installs [load] extras automatically
+- If Locust is missing: make load-run installs [load] extras automatically via UV.
-- If results/artifacts perms fail in Docker: chown to your UID/GID
+- If results/artifacts perms fail in Docker: chown to your UID/GID.
-- Increase wait/page timeouts in sites.yaml for slow endpoints
+- Increase wait/page timeouts in sites.yaml for slow endpoints.
-- Use --remote-url to target Selenium Grid
+- Use --remote-url to target Selenium Grid.